BILALck4/ChatApp_Go/Readme.md

 ## Conclusion

 This project provided valuable insights into full-stack web development with a focus on backend technologies and real-time communication.
 It was an excellent opportunity to build hands-on experience with Go and frontend technologies.
-I look forward to enhancing and scaling this project further.